libktx/ktx/math/README.md

 ##### Usage examples

 Suppose there is a class that has a random behavior.
-Its can be constructed by passing several ranges to its constructor.
+It can be constructed by passing several ranges to its constructor.

 ```kotlin
 class CreatureSpawner(val spawnIntervalRange: ClosedRange<Float>) {